 Figure 8) that illustrate the typical trade-offs in MCAO systems between best Strehl on a field of view versus the extent of the field of view.
-The main source of wavefront error is generalized anisoplanatism15 which is due to a finite the number of DMs sampling a continuous atmospheric volume.
+The main source of wavefront error is generalized anisoplanatism [ref Tokovinin et. al.] which is due to a finite the number of DMs sampling a continuous atmospheric volume.
 MCAO design choices include the number and conjugate altitude placement of DMs, plus a choice of corrected field and optimization criteria over that field.